lkk7/notes/content/post/2020-07-11-a-short-note-on-iterables-iterators-generators-in-python.md

 +++
-title = "A short note on iterables, iterators, generators in Python" date = 2020-07-11T00:00:00+02:00 description = "A test post" tags = ["python"] aplayer = false showLicense = false
+title = "A short note on iterables, iterators and generators in Python" date = 2020-07-11T00:00:00+02:00 tags = ["python"] aplayer = false showLicense = false